dtammam/ddr-picker/readme.md

 ## Installation

 ### Preparation
-1. Download this repo and place inside a directory named `C:\pegasus`.
+1. Download this repo and place inside a directory named `C:\pegasus`
 2. Create a new directory named `C:\Games` and move any of your games into it.
-3. Install [bemani-mame](https://archive.org/download/ddr573-mame/ddr573-mame.zip) if you're intending on using with 573-based games by downloading and placing in `C:\pegasus\games\ddr573-mame\roms`.
+3. Install [bemani-mame](https://archive.org/download/ddr573-mame/ddr573-mame.zip) if you're intending on using with 573-based games by downloading and placing in `C:\pegasus\games\ddr573-mame\roms`
 4. Install [AutoIT and SCiTE](https://www.autoitscript.com/site/autoit/downloads/).
 Additionally, I'd recommend installing [VSCode](https://code.visualstudio.com/download) and the AutoIT extension for it once its' installed.

 ### Initial Configuration
 1. Test `C:\pegasus\pegasus-fe.exe` to see if it launches.
-It should launch with a set of games that are most likely not actually functional.
-If this is the case, good!
+It should launch with a set of games that are not functional.
 2. Go to `C:\pegasus\config\metafiles` and open/review the metafiles inside:

 ```